usnistgov/pf-recommended-practices/pf-recommended-practices/bp-guide-gh/ch3-data-generation-and-curation.md

 - Using workflow tools
 - High performance computing (HPC) environments and parallel writes

-These considerations are often conflicting, require trial and error to determine the best approach and are highly specific to the requirements of the workflow and post-processing.
-However, there are some general guidelines that will be outlined below.
+These considerations will be outlined below.

 ### Writing raw data to disk